qu-cipher/java-todo/README.md

-# Java TODO app by Apache Tomcat
+# Java TODO app using Apache Tomcat
-this is a simple todo app made by java tomcat.
+this is a simple todo app made using java tomcat.

 # Usage
 compile code and put files in your tomcat library's webapps folder. then head to bin folder and run